Casi di StudioQuesta pagina non è stata tradotta in italiano.

 Read Público's article about the project (in Portuguese).

 The Environmental Protection Authority in Victoria, Australia is a partner of Global Footprint Network and actively uses the Ecological Footprint as an engagement and resource accounting tool.
-Highlights of their applications are described in a mini-report they produced for Footprint Forum 2006 in Siena, Italy and in more detail on their website.
+Highlights of their applications are described in a mini-report they produced for Footprint Forum 2006 in Siena, Italy.

 The City of London used extensive Footprint analyses to determine target areas for Footprint reductions.
 The Ecological Footprint was assessed in terms of key impact areas: goods, services and waste management; food; direct energy consumption (except transport); personal mobility; provision of housing, and pollution abatement.
 This analysis was then used by local governments and business for further policy planning: